Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/services.md

 ### Dynamic enumerations

-Another special type of service operations is dynamic enumerations, which represent a `readlist` operation that has no input parameters and therefore returns all objects.
+Another special type of service operations is dynamic enumerations, which represent a `read enum` operation that has no input parameters and therefore returns all objects.

 The returned list is expected to be rather limited in size, and the objects in that list are not changed often, which allows the entire list to be globally cached and used for selection, lookup or validation throughout the application, without having to read it every time.